Baselios Yeldo: Biography

-The group travelled by sea from Basra to Thalassery via Surat, arriving in 1685, but due to the threat of the Portuguese colonialists and pirates, Yeldo and his entourage decided to continue their journey to Malakhachira (literally, "Place of the Angel", ie. present Kothamangalam) by land and in disguise.
+The group travelled by sea from Basra to Thalassery via Surat, arriving in 1685, but due to the threat of the Portuguese colonialists and pirates, Yeldo and his entourage decided to continue their journey to Malakhachira (literally, "Place of the Angel", i.e. present Kothamangalam) by land and in disguise.
 Whilst travelling, the group encountered a tiger, but was repelled when Mor Yeldo made the sign of the cross in its direction, forcing it to flee.
 He later arrived at the village of Pallivasal and, with the knowledge a heavy flood would afflict the village in the night, advised the villagers to sleep in the hills.
 Those who followed the saint and his entourage into the hills survived whilst the animals and villagers who remained were drowned.
 Mor Ivanios and Mor Yeldo continued on to Kozhippilli, near Kothamangalam, where Mor Ivanios agreed to hide in a tree until Mor Yeldo returned, as it was deemed unsafe to travel together.

 He later reached the River Periyar and asked a local man belonging to the Nair community who was tending his cattle to show him to the local St. Thomas Church, Kothamangalam.
 The man stated he could not do so due to his inability to leave his cattle alone, and thus Mor Yeldo drew a circle in the dirt with his walking stick and instructed the man to direct the cattle into the circle.
 The cattle consequently did not leave the circle, and the man told the saint of his sister's labour pains, to which Mor Yeldo asked for water.
 The man went to climb a coconut tree, but it bent down by itself, and he gathered two coconuts.
 Mor Yeldo blessed one of the coconuts and told the man to make his sister drink from the coconut.
 The man later returned with the news that his sister had successfully given birth to a baby boy.
 As the cattle had remained within the circle, the man agreed to show Mor Yeldo to the local church.
 In remembrance of this event, his successors, belonging to the Nair community, hold the traditional lamp of the church and lead the Rasa (Church procession) on the festival day of Mor Baselios Yeldo to date.

 At the St. Thomas Church, members of the local congregation returned to Kozhippilli with Mor Yeldo's handkerchief to retrieve Mor Ivanios who, however, refused to come down from the tree as he believed that the crowd had murdered the saint.
 The local deacon, who spoke Syriac, showed the bishop the handkerchief and convinced him to come with them to Kothamangalam.
 At Kothamangalam, on the Feast of the Holy Cross, Mor Yeldo consecrated Mor Ivanios Hidayatullah as archbishop to help consecrate clergy and thus combat Portuguese affronts against the Church of Malankara.
 Due to his age, however, the saint became ill three days later and died on 29 September 1685.
 The huge granite cross within the Church of Saint Thomas lit up at the time of his death.